 Kadena Air Base, Okinawa City

-Kadena Air Base rivals only Camp Foster as one of the largest equipped support sites for Americans assigned, retired, or deployed overseas.
-Members of all service branches live, work, play, and shop within what can be described as a small American city within several Japanese towns (Okinawa, Chatan and Kadena).
+Kadena Air Base rivals only Camp Foster as one of the largest equipped support sites for Americans assigned retired, or deployed overseas.
+Members of all service branches live, work, play, and shop within what can be described as a small American city within several Japanese towns (Okinawa, Chatan, and Kadena).
 Named after the neighboring northern town on its border, Kadena’s history can be traced back to April 1945 as it was one of the first major footholds for logistical support during the Battle of Okinawa.
 A marker in the Stearley Heights housing area commemorates the spot where General Joseph Stillwell accepted the surrender of Japanese forces in the Ryukus on September 7th, 1945.

 Kadena also has bachelor quarters for junior enlisted, Staff NCO, and Officer unaccompanied Airmen.

 Currently, you can only live off base if your designated housing areas are 98 percent filled or above.
-Generally 4 bedroom housing fills up the fastest because only the multiplex (most are newly renovated) units contain quarters that large.
+Generally, 4 bedroom housing fills up the fastest because only the multiplex (most are newly renovated) units contain quarters that large.
 The single family houses are the oldest quarters in use and fall under the Tier II category, which means they are on the chopping block for renovation or demolition.
 The housing occupancy numbers are updated weekly by the central housing office on Kadena.

-The enormous two-floor Kadena Exchange is considered one of the main epicenters on island for the purchase of name brands and items you are familiar with back in the United States.
-The first floor features a mall which has a variety of shops that sell everything from flowers, haircuts, furniture, plaques, clothing, souvenirs, cell phone service, uniform items and an exchange ran seasonal store.
+The enormous two-floor Kadena Exchange is considered one of the main epicenters on the island for the purchase of name brands and items you are familiar with back in the United States.
+The first floor features a mall which has a variety of shops that sell everything from flowers, haircuts, furniture, plaques, clothing, souvenirs, cell phone service, uniform items and an exchange ran the seasonal store.
 The Food Court is also on the first floor and houses a Popeye’s, Burger King, Taco Bell, Manchu Wok, Anthony’s Pizza, Subway, Charley’s, and Baskin Robbins.
 The second floor is dedicated to the Army & Air Force Exchange Store (AAFES) retail departments.
 Upstairs you can find clothing, toys, shoes, household goods, tools, fitness equipment, recreational gear, sporting goods, electronics, books, movies, games and more.
 For further info visit: https://www.shopmyexchange.com/exchange-stores/Okinawa/OKI/Kadena/Kadena-AB-1771052

 There are three exchange convenience stores near Gates 1, 3 and the flight line.
 The Olympic Express (Bldg.93) near gate 1 and Fairchild Express (Bldg.979) near gate 3 are both open 24 hours.
 The Fairchild Express has an adjacent unmanned gas pump that takes credit cards.
 For more information visit: https://www.shopmyexchange.com/exchange-stores/Okinawa/OKI/Kadena/Kadena-AB-1771052